Hirokazu Ota

-Hirokazu Ota (太田 裕和, Ota Hirokazu) is a former Japanese football player.
+Hirokazu Ota (太田 裕和, Ota Hirokazu) is a Japanese former footballer who played as a forward.

-Playing career
+Career

 Ota was born in Kyoto Prefecture on April 10, 1971.
 After graduating from Doshisha University, he joined Bellmare Hiratsuka in 1994.
-Although he played as forward in 2 matches in 1995, he could hardly play in the match.
+Although he played as forward in two matches in 1995, he could hardly play in the match.
 In 1996, he played for Japan Football League (JFL) club Cosmo Oil Yokkaichi and Regional Leagues club Blaze Kumamoto.
 In 1997, he moved to Regional Leagues club Albirex Niigata.
 He played as regular player and the club was promoted to JFL from 1998.
 He retired end of 1998 season.